bigstephh732/SC-300-IAM-Labs/Phase-1-Core-Identity/Lab03-Administrative-Roles.md

 To understand Microsoft Entra administrative roles, apply the principle of least privilege, and safely assign limited administrative access without using Global Administrator unnecessarily.

-## Why this lab matters

-In real environments:
-	•	Global Admin should be extremely rare
-	•	Most admins use limited roles
-	•	Over-permission is one of the biggest causes of breaches

 ## Lab Environment
 	•	Microsoft Entra ID (cloud-only tenant)
 	•	Role used: Global Administrator (lab tenant only)